python-microservices/pyms/docs/services.md

 The parameters you can add to your config are:

-* **client:** set the client to use traces, The actual options are [Jaeger](https://github.com/jaegertracing/jaeger-client-python) and [Lightstep](https://github.com/lightstep/lightstep-tracer-python).
+* **client:** set the client that will receive the traces, The current options are [Jaeger](https://github.com/jaegertracing/jaeger-client-python) and [Lightstep](https://github.com/lightstep/lightstep-tracer-python).
 The default value is jaeger.
 * **host:** The url to send the data of traces.
 Check [this tutorial](https://opentracing.io/guides/python/quickstart/) to create your own server
 * **component_name:** The name of your application to show in Prometheus metrics